 Finding a fuel-efficient car that meets your needs is as easy as checking out our list.
-We’ve included trucks, compact cars, and sedans loaded with top-of-the-line and in-demand features, including the, which has great gas mileage.
+We’ve included trucks, compact cars, and sedans loaded with top-of-the-line and in-demand features, including the Honda Fit, which has great gas mileage.
 Save the planet, and enjoy the ride along the way.

 Why should you buy this: The Fit delivers impressive fuel economy without sacrificing practicality.